For many VAUDE products, we use TENCEL®, a fiber that is made from 100 % certified sustainable wood and that is 100 % biodegradable.

 We used TENCEL® fleece in the Winter 2018 Collection, in our Green Shape Core Collection on the reverse side of fleece jackets and pants and in our innovative reversible vest, in our Trek and Hike Collection and in our Summer 2019 Mountain Collection.
 Read more about it here.

-The raw material for Tencel® fiber is cellulose from either Eucalyptus or Beech wood.
+The raw material for TENCEL® fiber is cellulose from either eucalyptus or beech trees.
 These are both natural fibers that are obtained from sustainably managed forests.

 Sustainable forestry conserves natural resources.
 Eucalyptus and beech are also fast-growing trees that do not require fertilization or irrigation.

 TENCEL® fibers are used to make materials with a silky-smooth surface.
 In outdoor apparel, this fabric transports moisture quickly and effectively away from the body, which keeps you cool and comfortable.

 Apparel produced with TENCEL® does not require additional anti-odor chemicals to ensure the product’s high functionality, as bacteria growth is inhibited by the material itself so that odor build-up doesn’t occur.

 TENCEL® is produced in a closed loop production cycle, which emissions are reduced to a minimum.
 Both water and solvents are completely recovered and reused in the process.